nicolasthy/nicolasthy.github.io/_posts/2018-02-20-codiko-mobile.markdown

 comments: true

 listed: true
-featured: false
+featured: true
-size: small
+size: large

-published: false
+published: true
 ---

 Codiko is a web and mobile app to train for the driver's license theoretical exam in France.
 It was initially a project that had to be integrated to the existing online driving school website, PermiGo.
 However, regarding the size of the app we chose to create a stand-alone app.
 Therefor we chose to start the project with trending programming tools such as Ruby On Rails 5 (the final release was not yet out) and React.